castorini/anserini/docs/flask-api.md

 ### Flask API

 - Install Flask with the command: pip install flask
+- Copy `src/main/python/config.cfg.example` to `src/main/python/config.cfg` and make necessary changes, such as using real API keys.
 - The Flask API can be started with the following command.
 Default host is 0.0.0.0 and port is 5546 without debugging info.
 - Make sure to start the PyseriniEntryPoint (gateway) from Java to open up a socket for communication for Pyserini.
 ```